Last Updated: Monday February 26, 2024

-Provisional data from the Centers for Disease Control and Prevention (CDC) indicate that there were more than 107,000 fatal drug overdoses in the U.S. in 2021, an increase of nearly 15% from the previous year.
+Provisional data from the Centers for Disease Control and Prevention (CDC) indicate that there were more than 109,000 fatal drug overdoses in the U.S. in 2022, the latest full calendar year for which data is available.

 What proportion of fentanyl-laced fake prescription pills contain a potentially lethal dose of fentanyl?